procoder4606/MAIL_genrator/README.md

 Should show path to venv\Scripts\python.exe
 Ready to run?
 Let me know if you hit any errors! 🚀RetrySGPerfect!
 You've successfully generated both credentials.
 Now let's add them to your project:
 Update Your .streamlit\secrets.toml File
-Create or edit the file .streamlit\secrets.toml in your MailMate folder with these credentials: toml# Gemini API Key (from Image 2)
+Create or edit the file .streamlit\secrets.toml in your MAIL-GENRATOR folder with these credentials: toml# Gemini API Key (from Image 2)
 GEMINI_API_KEY = "your-actual-gemini-api-key-here"